foambubble/foam/readme.md

 </blockquote>

 <blockquote class="github-only">
   👉 This is an early stage project under rapid development.
-For updates, watch this repository or follow <a href="https://twitter.com/jevakallio" target="_blank">@jevakallio</a> on Twitter.
+For updates follow <a href="https://twitter.com/jevakallio" target="_blank">@jevakallio</a> on Twitter.
 </blockquote>

 # Foam